Davidslv/davidslv.github.com/_posts/2026-05-12-identifying-boundaries-rails-monolith.markdown

 date:   2026-05-12
 series: engineers-notebook
 series_order: 2
+description: "Your git history already knows where your Rails boundaries belong.
+Use co-change analysis to find domain clusters, tame the God-Object User model, and draw your first engine interfaces."
+image: /img/modular-rails-cover.png
 ---

 *This is an adapted excerpt from Chapter 9 of [Modular Rails: Architecture for the Long Game](/modular-rails/), my book on building maintainable Ruby on Rails applications using Rails Engines.*